filoxo/minideck/README.md

 ## Extensibility

-Again, rather than requiring configuraiton, you have access to all of the underlying components and tooling.
+Again, rather than requiring configuration, you have access to all of the underlying components and tooling.
 Need to change something?
 Just find the file and tweak it.

+- Add your own presentation content in `content.mdx`
 - Change the styling?
 Modify the style tags in `index.html` or the corresponding component .css file
 - Change the code theme?
 Change the imported theme in `Code.js`
 - Add more components?
 Import them in `content.mdx`, or add them to the `components` list in `index.js`